Jab tak hai jaan has

 Stalwarts in their respective fields

-Who laid the foundation of our lives as doctors
+Who laid the foundation of our lives

-And helped our sculptures to be built
+And helped our sculptures to be

 The college taught us a lot more